m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 Open as many screen sessions as Reflex Arena dedicated server instances you intend to host on your server, a 1 CPU and 1GB of RAM server can usually handle 2 Reflex server instances with sv_maxclients 8.

 ### Prepare your server(s) launch settings string
-Prepare a string of settings that will follow the launch command, use all the necessary sv_ commands (can be found in dedicatedserver.cfg)
+Prepare a string of settings that will follow the launch command, use all the necessary sv_ commands [sv commands list and explanation](http://forums.reflexarena.com/index.php?/topic/4491-is-there-anyway-to-customize-games-beyond-mutators/&do=findComment&comment=36333)

 Example of a string of settings :